 Waymo: Self-driving vehicle in manual mode at time of crash

-The collision occurred late Thursday night in Tempe when the other vehicle “erratically swerved" in front of the Waymo vehicle, “braking aggressively and abruptly slowing down to 1 mph 1 miles (1.6 kph) on a 45 mph (72 kph) road," the company said in a statement.
+The collision occurred late Thursday night in Tempe when the sedan “erratically swerved" in front of the Waymo vehicle, “braking aggressively and abruptly slowing down to a full stop on a 45 mph (72 kph) road," the company said in a statement.

-The Waymo driver tried to avoid a collision but the Waymo vehicle rear-ended the other vehicle "as a result of the intentional and reckless driving of the other individual," the company said.
+The Waymo driver tried to avoid a collision but the minivan rear-ended the sedan "as a result of the reckless driving of the other individual," the company said.

-The Tempe Police Department is investigating and could not immediately release detailed information on circumstances of the crash or say whether any citations were issued, spokeswoman Sara Saldo said in an email.

-Saldo earlier said the Waymo driver was taken to a hospital for treatment of injuries described as non-life threatening.
-A passenger was also in the Waymo vehicle and two people were in the other vehicle, and those people weren't injured, she said.
+Tempe Police Department spokeswoman Sara Soldo said in an email the Waymo driver, who was in the minivan alone, was taken to a hospital for treatment of injuries described as not life threatening.
+The sedan's driver did not report being injured, she said.

+The police spokeswoman said video from Waymo was being reviewed as part of its ongoing investigation, and may be released to the public in the coming days.
+In the meantime, no citations have been issued and there were no signs of impairment by either driver, Soldo said.

-Waymo said its driver reported neck pain and was taken to a hospital and later released.
+Waymo said its driver reported neck pain, and was taken to a hospital, where she was treated for minor injuries and released.

 “Incidents such as this one reinforce the importance of Waymo’s mission: to make it safe for people to get where they’re going and to help save the thousands of lives now lost to traffic crashes caused by humans," the company said.

-Note: This story has been corrected with an updated police statement saying there was no passenger in the Waymo vehicle as initially reported.
-This story has been updated with the correct spelling of the police spokeswoman's last name as Soldo, not Saldo.